thekadenh/NoobPages/Searching/sed.md

 `sed -n -e '1,2p' -e '4,5p' -e ...`

 This is a command to replace every 2nd and up occurrence of 'a' with 'B':
+(you would do the 2nd only with /2)

-`sed 's/a/B/2'`
+`sed 's/a/B/2g'`

 `[source]` and `[dest]`: